Mobile Food Cart Licenses

 Submit all the following materials to Washtenaw County Environmental Health.
 Most of the documents are Word documents that you can open and type to enter your information, then print and submit.

-- Plan Review Worksheet (DOC) (This worksheet can also serve as your Standard Operating Procedures - SOPs.)
+- Mobile Plan Review Worksheet and Standard Operating Procedures (SOPs)

 - Drawing/Photos/Layout of the Cart and Equipment Specification Sheets

-- Mobile Food Establishment Commissary Verification Form (DOC) (must be signed by your commissary)
+- Mobile Food Establishment Commissary Verification Form (must be signed by your commissary)

 - Certified Food Safety Manager Certificate